 The type we are talking about that is vital for peri- and postmenopausal women is resistance training and high-intensity interval training.

 These are important because you require the impact of resistance training for your bone mineral density.
 The reason high-intensity interval strength training is important is that when our estrogen starts to flatline, we start becoming a lot more insulin-resistant.
 This contributes to women with menopause not being able to lose weight easily.

 - Menopause & Running Nutrition

-As a menopausal runner, nutrition is key because we don’t ever want to find ourselves with low energy availability.
-This is common because most females are trying to restrict diet due to weight gain.
+As menopausal runners, nutrition is key because we don’t ever want to find ourselves with low energy availability.
+This is common because most females are trying to restrict their diet due to weight gain.
 But this is actually counterproductive…

 Women have gotten the message they should always eat less, even when they’re moving more.